redsnake/redsnakephilly.org/_posts/2012-02-01-call-for-volunteers.md

 Or consider volunteering!
 We're looking for about 6 volunteers to help out.
 3 will be handling Registration where job duties include:

 * Letting in the pre-registered attendees first
-* Giving out the T-Shirts and other schwag
+* Giving out the T-Shirts and other swag
 * Staving off the chaos as we try to pack 200 people into a space built for 60 :)

 And 3 will be helping out with the food, including: